NASA-AMMOS/MMGIS/README.md

    ```

 1. Within `/` run `npm start`
-   * If you get errors, try running `npm start` again and make sure you ran `CREATE EXTENSION postgis;` on your database.
+   * If you get errors, try running `npm start` a few times.
+Also make sure you ran `CREATE EXTENSION postgis;` on your database.

 1. Setup the admin account:
    * In your browser, navigate to `http://localhost:8888/configure`